 International speakers on dizziness and balance disorders

-During Vertigo Day, I will be sharing the stage with peers from around the world.
-As you will see from the official speakers list, you will have access to some of the many active researchers and practioners, on the world stage:
+During Vertigo Day, I shared the stage with peers from around the world.
+As you will see from the official speakers list, there were many active researchers and practioners from the world stage:

 - Dr. Brooke Pearce, Co-Founder & Vestibular Treatment Specialist at Dizzy & Vertigo Institute of Los Angeles